Bull & Lion

 The Bull & Lion sculpture to the right was done for Ginos' wife, who loves archaeology.
 The original is from around 2000 B.C., and was one of two huge stone carvings that flanked a double staircase that led up to the center of the palace of Persepolis, Persia; or modern day Iran.

-The picture to your left is a sculpted rendition of Michaelangelos' drawing entitled 'Leda & the Swan'.
+These two photos show a sculpted rendition of Michaelangelos' drawing entitled 'Leda & the Swan'.
 It was lost during WWII.
 Gino has decided to recreate it as sculpture.
 Original was a painting.
 The finished piece will be about 9' tall and anywhere from 14 to 16' feet in length.
 This will most likely be the middle panel.

 The name of the Work is Obsession II.
 A limited edition of 15, he plans on casting it in bone strength plaster that has been tinted ecru.